end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ## RTTTL to Binary (10 bits)

 Copy & paste a valid song in RTTTL format in the Command Input section.
-Press the RTTTL 2 Binary (10 bits)&nbsp;button to decode the input RTTTL song and encode the same melody into a binary RTTTL format where each note is encoded into 10 bits.&nbsp;The bits definition is already documented in section [RTTTL binary format definition](http://www.end2endzone.com/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/#Binary_RTTTL_format_definition)&nbsp;of [AnyRtttl library](http://www.end2endzone.com/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) post.
+Press the RTTTL 2 Binary (10 bits)&nbsp;button to decode the input RTTTL song and encode the same melody into a binary RTTTL format where each note is encoded into 10 bits.
+The bits definition is already documented in section [RTTTL binary format definition](http://www.end2endzone.com/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/#Binary_RTTTL_format_definition)&nbsp;of [AnyRtttl library](http://www.end2endzone.com/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) post.

 The [AnyRtttl](/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/)&nbsp;library can be used to play the compressed RTTTL data.